franciscop/server/documentation/README.md

 ### Join routes

-> Not yet decided whether this is included or not

 If you have two routers and want to make it into one for any reason, you can do so through a helper function we created.

 ```js